geeksforsocialchange/tv-dinners/index.md

 We are currently seeking expressions of interest from residents who live in the Aquarius and Monton Estates and Greenheys Lane, where we will initially pilot the service.
 We will begin a "soft launch" from Mon 20th April 2020.

-We also welcome registrations from residents with M15 postcodes so we can get an idea of demand. outside this area.
+We also welcome registrations from residents with M15 postcodes so we can get an idea of demand outside this area.

 The service is open to everyone in these areas regardless of age or ability.